 But you know what is the best part of exercise?
 I feel “normal” for a bit.
 My mind is occupied when I’m moving.
 I’m not fretting the tingling to my left foot and wondering if it is a new symptom or not.
 When I’m walking outside, I’m looking at the trees, listening to the birds, smelling the flowers, and generally just trying to move (and not trip over something).

 Sometimes I think, look at me- I’ve got MS and I’m out here like everyone else but for the most part, I’ m just walking for exercise and enjoying being outside.

 Years ago, my yoga teacher told me that “motion is lotion” and boy is she right.
 So some days I do a series of standing asanas and cooling stretches.

-Even the OMS website has free yoga videos for us.
+Even the Overcoming MS website has free yoga videos for us.
 I highly recommend doing them as they help your body stay strong and flexible plus the beauty of yoga is that you can modify the movements to any ability level.

 Last year I had some trouble with my knees so I saw an orthopedic doctor who gave me some braces to wear and advised me to keep exercising both for my knees and for my MS. Thankfully my knees recovered and I’ve realized the importance of varying my activities so as not to wear out a body part and to challenge my muscles.

 So for now I aim for five days a week of various activities from stretching, yoga, arm weights, beginner pilates videos, walking, elliptical sessions, canoeing, and swimming with my fins.
 It all just depends upon how I am feeling and what I have going on for the day.